shannonhochkins/jQuery.getVideo/README.md

         var plugin = this;
         plugin.iframe.addClass('someClass');
     },
+    beforeLoad: function(container){
+        console.log('Called before we start doing anything with the plugin.');
+    },
     onReady: function(player) {
-        video.removeClass('loading');
+        // For Vimeo videos, player equals the iframe of the video.
+        // For YouTube videos, player equals the ytplayer object. video.removeClass('loading');
         // Start the video from 12 seconds once it's ready. video.getVideo('seekTo', 12);
-        // For Vimeo videos, player equals the iframe of the video
-        // For YouTube videos, player equals the ytplayer object.
         // Example, this allows you to access methods that I have not created the functionality for, example: player.mute(); // YouTube only.
         // For a full list of functions available through the YouTube API, please visit: https://developers.google.com/youtube/js_api_reference#Functions